Help us make sure Hockey Calgary hears: #wearewarriors

 I am so very grateful that our board let us know this weekend about the decisions that you are voting on.
 And I can assure you that our association DOES represent our voice, and the voice of hundreds of families that we know.
 Families that vehemently want you to take the option of disbanding our association off the table.
 Please do not, for one second, believe that tearing apart communities, in any way, is something that is a benefit for anyone.

 At a time like this, while so many families struggle with economic hardships in our city, activities and organizations that bring people together need to be supported.
 They need to be celebrated.
 And they need to be included in a thoughtful and diligent process that engages all stakeholders at all levels with transparency.
 Although we were well aware that there was a boundary review happening, I struggle to understand how the NWW, as one of two associations in Calgary that are close to the "ideal" number of participants, could be not just impacted.
 That it could be destroyed.

 Hockey is important to our family.
 Mostly because of the community that we have felt around us.
 Hockey can inspire.
 When it brings people together.
 Please let our kids play.
 Surrounded by the coaches and players that they know.

 Thank you for your thoughtful consideration of our concerns.
 I will post this to my network.
 Not to discredit.
 Rather to challenge the process.
 And ask for a more thoughtful and complete review of what the real concerns are for growing the game of hockey here in Calgary.

-Parent of a current NWW, a Bantam AA Fire player, and a proud NWW alumni
+Parent of a current NWW and two NWW alumni